chutsu/rs4se/README.md

 - Infrared stereo camera timestamps are captured at mid-exposure
 - Laser emitter is switched off
-- Accelerometer measurements are lerped against the gyroscope measurements.
-To provide "synchronized" `sensor_msgs::Imu` messages.
+- Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is set to 400Hz, the accelerometer will be lerped against the gyroscope to provide 400Hz as well instead of 250Hz.

 # Install